 The engineering behind the jump: springs and basic technology 🛠️

 Frog-Man's suit is based on a system of tempered steel springs in the boots, capable of storing kinetic energy and releasing it in a vertical jump of up to 15 meters.
 His father's original design included a faulty safety valve, which explains the imprecise landings.
 Eugene did not modify the equipment, but his light weight reduces structural wear.
-The lack of shock absorption limits his effectiveness in hand-to-hand combat.
+The lack of cushioning limits his effectiveness in hand-to-hand combat.

 When luck weighs more than training 🍀

 Eugene does not train or plan.
 His method consists of jumping randomly and hoping the enemy slips on a puddle.
 Once, he defeated a villain because he tripped over a branch while Eugene was falling headfirst.
 His clumsiness is his superpower: the chaos he generates disorients anyone.
 If he didn't exist, he would have to be invented.
-But he's already here, jumping without a net.
+But he is already here, jumping without a net.